 The Training Institute of National Education (IFEN; Institut de formation de l'Éducation nationale), an administration of the ministry of Education, Children and Youth, is in charge of the continuing training of teachers.
-Information and communications
+Information and communications technology (ICT) is one priority of the training offered by the IFEN.
+This priority includes two issues: First, the integration of information and communication technologies in teaching practices, and second, the development of students' skills related to the creation and use of media (media literacy).

 The national cultural institutions (theatres, museums, concert halls) also offer training programmes for professionals.
-For instance, the Rotondes offers specific training for teachers in the domain of acting, creative writing or hip-hop, and the Philharmonie offers guidance to prepare teachers for a concert visit with their school class.
+For instance, the Rotondes offers specific training for teachers in the domain of acting, creative writing or hip-hop, and the Philharmonie offers quidance to prepare teachers for a concert visit with their school class.